 Configure security levels to only give staff the permissions they need.

 Security levels allow you to specify and limit the access users have when logged in to the user interface and Agent Browser.
-Refer to Security levels in the current UI and Security Levels - New UI in the New UI.
+Refer to Security levels in the legacy UI and Security Levels - New UI in the New UI.

 User activity logging